alia-peterson/whats-cooking/README.md

 </p>
     <details>
       <summary>Under the Hood</summary>
-      Everytime a user types into the search bar, the recipes are filtered by their name for recipes that do not meet the search criteria.
-Then those unmatching recipes are filtered for recipes whose ingredients do not include the search criteria.
-Then the recipes whose names and ingredients do not meet the search criteria are hidden from the DOM
+      When the user starts to type into the search bar, the recipes are filtered first by name and then by ingredient.
+The recipes that do not match the search criteria are then hidden from view.
     </details>

 #### Filter Recipes